sequana/denovo/README.rst

 ========= ====================================================================
 Version   Description
 ========= ====================================================================
-0.10.0    * Major refactoring & add blast and busco rules.
-Include apptainer 0.9.0     * Major refactoring to use wrappers + HTML report updates 0.8.5     * add multiqc and use newest version of sequana 0.8.4     * update pipeline to use new pipetools features 0.8.3     * fix requirements (spades -> spades.py)
+0.9.0    * Major refactoring to include apptainers, use wrappers 0.8.5     * add multiqc and use newest version of sequana 0.8.4     * update pipeline to use new pipetools features 0.8.3     * fix requirements (spades -> spades.py)